Charity issues caution over diabetes mental health hyperlink

 “Things have to alternate.
 We want diabetes care that sees and supports the complete person.

 “The emotional and psychological impacts of diabetes must be recognized in all diabetes care.
-Everyone affected by diabetes should have to get admission to to the help they need after they need it.”
+Everyone affected by diabetes should have to get admission to the help they need after they need it.”

 Emma, 27, Finnish; however, she is now primarily based in Glasgow, became diagnosed with type 1 diabetes while she was six.